geoffrey-young/3D-Printing/models/voron/ercf/buffer/README.md

 that's about it.

+### printing

+a few things to note when printing...

-**note:** the models are not necessarily (currently) oriented for optimal printing, but hopefully the expected orientation is obvious.
+- the models are not necessarily (currently) oriented for optimal printing, but hopefully the expected orientation is obvious.

-*no parts have included supports to remove, nor are supports necessary for any part.*
+- no parts have included supports to remove, nor are supports necessary for any part
+- I used 20% infill and .2mm layer height in order to keep parts light and plastic use down.  seems to work just fine.

 ### BOM